Lobster catch dips to lowest level since 2009 as fishers grapple with climate change, whale rules - Boston News, Weather, Sports | WHDH 7News

 “We’ve gone down steadily from 132 million.
 We’re going back downhill,” Cousens said.
 “There’s no question climate change is affecting it.”

-Fishermen from Massachusetts, Rhode Island and other Northeast states also harvest lobsters with traps from the cold waters of the Atlantic Ocean, but about 80% comes to the docks in Maine in a typical years.
+Fishermen from Massachusetts, Rhode Island and other Northeast states also harvest lobsters with traps from the cold waters of the Atlantic Ocean, but about 80% of the catch comes to the docks in Maine in a typical year.

 The price of lobsters at the docks has ebbed and flowed in recent years, but it has stayed fairly consistent to consumers.
 The price at the docks spiked to more than $6.70 per pound in 2021 and fell to less than $4 per pound in 2022.
 Last year, it was a little less than $5 per pound, and the total catch was worth more than $460 million at the docks, according to data released Friday.
 That is the third highest figure of the last four years.